The Eucharist is big. Really big.

 We respond “Amen” in a clear voice as a response of faith and acknowledgment that we believe the host and wine are the real Body and Blood of Jesus.
 We should also consume the host immediately.
 One objection to offering Communion in the hand is that someone with unholy intent could keep the host for desecration.

 If the Eucharist is offered under both Species (Body and Blood), we may opt to only receive the Body.
-While many Eastern Catholic Churches dip the Body into the Blood (intinction), in the Roman Rite we do not.
+While many Eastern Catholic Churches dip the Body into the Blood (intinction), in the Roman Rite it is not the norm.
 This is not for health reasons; it’s just a matter of different traditions.
 Similarly, some worry about getting sick from drinking out of a cup that many others have sipped from, but in my personal experience of taking the Blood every Sunday, I have never gotten sick.
 I like to think Jesus takes care of that for us.

 Why I Changed How I Receive